 Not yet sourced, this piece appears to have been published locally and at the time of the filing, although not necessarily on the day of.

 This news story points out that with the filing of the lawsuit, Ed Roman’s original manuscript for “Blue Moon” had been turned over to his attorney.

 Also found in the attic with no identifying information, it has since been sourced to Albany’s Times-Union.
 It ran in the October 21, 1936, edition.
 The morning daily (it’s still publishing) had jumped on the story the day before, with an item headlined “Claims ‘Blue Moon’ and Asks Accounting.”
 (This clipping can be found on the bottom of this page, far left.)

-This clipping is from a half-page from an article in a major national publication, Sunday Mirror Magazine (King Features Syndicate, Inc.), about songwriter claims against music publishers.
-It was also found in the attic.
-Although the article ran 16 years after the filing of the "Blue Moon" lawsuit, it references Ed Roman by name and is the only published account we have to date of the amount of the settlement.
+This clipping is from a half-page, also found in the attic, of an article published in a major national publication, Sunday Mirror Magazine (King Features Syndicate, Inc.), about songwriter claims against music publishers.
+Although the article ran 16 years after the filing of the “Blue Moon” lawsuit, it references Ed Roman by name and is the only published account we have to date of the amount of the settlement.

 Three additional news accounts regarding Ed Roman’s lawsuit surfaced during the course of our research.
 All were published at the time of the filing in upstate New York newspapers, two of the three on the Front Page.

 Select image to view the Full Page where this item appeared in Albany’s Times-Union on October 20, 1936.
 The paper published a full story the following day.
 (See clip above)